thermometer, temperature, measure, heat, cold, thermometer, thermometer, thermometer, thermometer, thermometer, temperature, temperature

 More exposure does not equal better results.
 Better timing and consistency do.

-More exposure does not equal better results.
-Better timing and consistency do — which is why understanding how often you should cold plunge matters more than pushing longer or colder sessions.
+That is why understanding how often you should cold plunge matters more than pushing longer or colder sessions.

 What Professional Recovery Labs Actually Use